2019 November 29th

 It's not that much a problem but more a specific thing that I've noticed.
 Surely it wouldn't hurt for the agents to feel a little bit more relaxed.

 Overall, the same thing can be said about every type of GreenGeeks client service.
 Fast and efficient.

 GreenGeeks Review - Conclusion

-Overall, I think this is a good host with a very interesting selling point.
+Overall, I think GreenGeeks is a good host with a very interesting selling point.
 Fully green and running on wind power, it has its quirks but you get a lot for your money.
-If you care about the planet, this is a terrific option to run your blog on.
+If you care about the planet, this is a terrific option to run your project on.